LearnWeb3DAO/lw3-cli/README.md

 # lw3-cli
-CLI to kickstart your LW3 project
+LW3 Cli to kickstart your lw3 project